 Facilities Management Engineering and Electrical Services employs a staff trained in every principal; trade required for facilities maintenance, repair, alteration and construction.
 In addition, the staff can respond to urgent or specialized needs and provide continuity for basic maintenance and repair programs.
-Requests for routine or chargeback services may be made by calling our Customer Service Center at extension 5-4357 (5-HELP) or by submitting a Service Order Form.
+Requests for routine or chargeback services may be made by calling Service Response at extension 5-4357 (5-HELP) or by submitting a Service Order Form.

 Facilities Management also has an asbestos abatement team which is specially trained and certified to perform small asbestos removal projects within compliance of applicable regulations.
 Departments and building occupants are notified by memo when asbestos abatement will occur within their facility.

 Most heating and air conditioning equipment must be scheduled to run on a specific time and day.
 This is accomplished through programming into one of many campus energy management systems (EMS).
 Most of the equipment schedules are based on a weekly room occupancy list provided to Facilities Management by Academic Events Scheduling.

 Customers may submit in writing, any equipment scheduling request, directly to Service Response, provided the event has already been approved and cleared through the appropriate channels.
 For questions regarding campus energy use, energy conservation and other energy related questions, contact the Customer Service Center at extension 5-4357.